ekral/Utb.PizzaKiosk/README.md

    }

-   note for PizzaOption "Represents available pizza options with default value for a customer, which may include pizza size (Small, Medium, Large), default: Medium vegetarian cheese (true, false) default: false, and the number of artichoke hearts (form minimum: 0 to maximum: 10), default: 5." class PizzaOption{
+   note for PizzaOption "Represents available pizza options with default value for a customer, which may include pizza size: Small, Medium (default), Large, Extra Sauce: false (default) / true, or the number of artichoke hearts: minimum: 0, maximum: 10, default: 5." class PizzaOption{
       <<TaggedUnion>>
       +Description: string